kyma-project/kyma/docs/application-connector/08-03-register-manage-services.md

 You can specify additional headers and query parameters that will be injected to requests to the specification URL.
 >**NOTE:** These headers and query parameters are used only for requests for fetching an API specification and are not stored in the system.

-To register an API with a specification URL that requires to specify custom headers and query parameters add a `specificationRequestParameters.headers` and a `specificationRequestParameters.queryParameters` objects to the `api` section of the service registration request body.
-Example of such body:
+To register an API with a specification URL that requires specific custom headers and query parameters, add the `specificationRequestParameters.headers` and `specificationRequestParameters.queryParameters` objects to the `api` section of the service registration request body.
 ```
     "api": {
         "targetUrl": "https://sampleapi.targeturl/v1",